nixcloud/fixPath/README.md

-# WIP

-WARNING: fixPath is still an early prototype using `rust/object` and is incomplete. expect the fixPath program, the tool described here, to land soon.

-HOWEVER: `the lld patch is working` and `the concept in general works great as well on windows 10`!

-## TODO

-* finish fixPath rust prototype, so it can also write using --set-import
-* bring lld upstream
-* bring object changes upstream
-* imhex
-  * donate
-  * write fixpath section support

 # fixPath

 `fixPath` is a tool to modify the path to a certain DLLs (Dynamic Shared Objects) for [Microsoft Windows